mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 ## Chapter 4.
 THE FOUR KINDS OF MECHANICS

 There are four types of mechanics.
 Three of them are known to science, but the fourth is not.
-It is precisely due to this ignorance that physicists invent absurdities that they themselves do not understand ("Shut up and calculate!").
-They have immersed themselves in mathematics; there is no physics left there.
+It is precisely because of this ignorance that physicists invent absurdities they themselves do not understand, hiding behind the technological *"Shut up and calculate!".* By replacing reality with mathematical models, science has completely lost physical meaning.

-Yet, all that was required after the first three steps was to take the final, fourth logical step in the exact same direction.
-Everything would have fallen into place.
-There would have been no need to fabricate the incredible, justifying it by claiming that the invisible world allegedly operates under its own, inadequate laws.
+Yet, all that was required was to take the last, fourth logical step within the same cause-and-effect logic.
+Then, the mosaic of the universe would have come together flawlessly, eliminating the need to invent mystical quantum paradoxes and claim that the microworld operates under some special, unnatural laws.

-Let us list the four types of mechanics.
+What are these four types of mechanics?

-**1. Classical Mechanics — The Mechanics of Solid Bodies**
+**1. Classical Mechanics (Mechanics of Macro-bodies)**

-You encounter it every single second; you live within it.
-You are incapable of breaking away from it for even a brief moment.
-In this mechanics, solid objects make contact and act upon one another.
-You see it, you feel it, you do it, and you understand it perfectly.
-This interaction always takes the form of either contact pressure or a contact impact (which is simply short-term pressure).
-In other words, the principles of pressed—moved and press—it moves are at work here.
+You encounter it every second; you live in it and cannot detach yourself from it for even a single moment.
+In this mechanics, solid objects make contact and affect one another.
+You see this, feel this, and understand this perfectly.
+Any interaction here reduces to contact pressure or a contact impact (which is short-term pressure).
+That is, the principles work: **"pressed – moved" and "press – moves."**

-All mechanisms and machines are engineered based on these very principles.
-Everything created by humans has been made through contact pressure.
-Look around you; recall your day.
+All mechanisms and machines are constructed based on these principles.
+Everything created by human hands is created exclusively by contact pressure.
+Look around, remember your day.
 In the visible and tangible physical world of solid bodies, you have never once encountered anything other than contact pressure.

-It would never cross anyone's mind to explain the movement of furniture by the influence of abstract "fields," quanta of massless energy, or an inherent desire of the wardrobe itself to move.
-Because that would be ridiculous.
-In this mechanics, everything is obvious.
+To anyone but modern physicists, it would never occur to explain the movement of furniture by the influence of abstract "fields," quanta of massless energy, the curvature of a continuum, or an "inherent desire" of a wardrobe to change its coordinate.
+That would be ridiculous.
+In classical mechanics, everything is obvious: the source of force is always tangible and concrete.

+It was understandable to everyone until science invented a field-based, quantum world and practically forbade bodies from touching.
+Now, only quantum mechanics "understand" the movement of a wardrobe.
+For them, the wardrobe moves contactlessly—via fields.
+It is a good thing the wardrobe itself doesn't know this and continues to move exclusively due to the contact pressure of human hands.

 **2. Fluid Mechanics**

-It is commonly referred to as hydraulics.
-Here, too, everything is logical—molecules of a liquid make contact and exert pressure upon one another or upon an actuating mechanism, such as a piston.
-It is the exact same principle: pressed—moved.
-Nothing else exists, nor can it exist.
-It is pure mechanics, albeit wet.
-The mechanics of an isolated solid body have been replaced by the mechanics of a continuous medium, yet the physical essence of the process—contact, the transfer of pressure, and the resulting motion—remains unchanged.
+It is called hydraulics.
+Everything here is absolutely logical as well: fluid molecules continuously contact and exert pressure on each other or on an actuator (such as a piston).
+The same unshakeable principle works: **"pressed – moved."** There is nothing else here, nor can there be.
+This is pure mechanics, albeit "wet."
+The mechanics of an isolated solid body has been replaced by the mechanics of a continuous medium, but the physical essence of the process — contact, transmission of pressure, and the resulting motion — remains unchanged.

 **3. Gas Mechanics**

 This is pneumatics.
-Under normal conditions, a gaseous medium is completely invisible to the human eye; however, it obeys the very same unshakeable laws of the mechanics of contact collisions.
+Under normal conditions, a gaseous medium is completely invisible to the human eye, yet it obeys the same unshakeable laws of contact collisions.
-Air can move objects.
-It can destroy structures.
-It can lift airplanes.

-By virtue of what?
-By virtue of contact pressure.
-It is simply that the particles are now further apart from one another, and their motions are more chaotic, but the principle remains identical: contact and the pressure of gas molecules upon one another and upon actuating mechanisms.
-It is the exact same principle: pressed—moved.
-Pure mechanics—already invisible to the eye, yet still comprehended by the mind.
+Air is capable of moving objects, capable of destroying houses and massive structures, capable of lifting multi-ton airplanes into the sky.
+By what means?
+Exclusively through contact pressure.
+It is simply that the particles of matter are now further apart, and their movements are more chaotic.
+But the basic principle is unchanged: contact and pressure of gas molecules against each other, against actuators, or against obstacles.
+The exact same rule applies: **"pressed – moved."** This is pure mechanics — already invisible to the eye, but still easily understood by the mind.

-Into none of these three types of mechanics can one insert fantasies about other kinds of interactions.
-Everywhere, there is only contact and pressure; everywhere, there is only a single mechanism of interaction: pressed—moved.
-Without contact and pressure, nothing would ever transpire.
-Reflect upon these first three types of mechanics, and you will easily realize this.

-The world of solid bodies, the world of liquids, and the world of gases operate solely under the laws of mechanics.
-Denying this is impossible.
+It is impossible to squeeze fantasies about "other" abstract interactions into any of these three types of mechanics.
+Everywhere, only contact and pressure rule; everywhere, a single causal mechanism operates.
+Without them, nothing would happen in the macroworld.
+Reflect on these three levels, and you will easily realize this.
+The world of solids, the world of liquids, and the world of gases obey laws of mechanics exclusively, and it is impossible to deny this.

-Why, then, did no one assume that nature would not behave bizarrely with processes invisible to the eye in the micro-world, and that the same logical and natural principle—pressed—moved—would operate there as well?
+So why did official physicists not assume that nature would not act weird and perform tricks in the microworld?
+Why did they refuse to admit that at the deep, invisible levels of the Universe, the exact same logical, natural, and evolution - tested principle operates: **"press – moves"?**

-Why have physicists so convoluted the intrinsic simplicity of nature, attributing absurd interactions like action-at-a-distance attraction and action-at-a-distance repulsion to the invisible world?

-Furthermore, science is utterly incapable of describing these mechanisms.
-It is incapable for an obvious reason: it is impossible to describe that which does not and cannot exist.
-For as long as humanity has existed, attraction has remained an absolute mystery.
+Why was it necessary to overcomplicate the architecture of the universe, attributing absurd properties like distance - based "attraction" and "repulsion" to the invisible world?
+Moreover, science is fundamentally incapable of coherently describing the mechanics of these processes.
+And it is incapable for a very clear reason: it is impossible to describe something that physically does not exist.
+For as long as humanity has existed, "attraction" has remained an unresolved, mystical mystery to it.

-Why should everything end with three types of mechanics?
+Why should everything suddenly end with three types of mechanics?
-Why are we expected to believe that:
-• At the level of solid bodies, mechanics is at work;
+•	At the level of solid bodies, mechanics works;
-• At the level of liquids, it is also mechanics;
+•	At the level of liquids, mechanics works as well;
-• At the level of gases, it is mechanics yet again.
+•	At the level of gases, mechanics works again;

-And then, suddenly:
+On what grounds are we obliged to believe that at the next, deeper level, suddenly:
-• Abstract fields without a carrier appear;
+•	Abstract "fields" appear without a material carrier;
-• Energy emerges as a "something" capable of pushing entire galaxies;
+•	Energy appears as a self-sufficient "something" capable of pushing entire galaxies;
-• Attraction occurs without contact.
+•	A mystical attraction appears without any physical contact.

 Why?
-Because we cannot see it?
-But we cannot see gas molecules either.
-That does not prevent them from operating according to mechanical laws.
+Only because we cannot see this level with our eyes?
+But we cannot see gas molecules either!
+However, this does not prevent them from operating according to strict mechanical laws of collisions.

-Therefore, let us speak of the fourth type of mechanics.
-The fourth type of mechanics is just as natural and logical, and exactly identical to all the others.
+If so, the time has come to openly declare the fourth type of mechanics.
+It is just as natural, logical, and subject to the same unshakeable rules as all the preceding ones.

-**4. Aol Mechanics - Aolodynamics**
+**4. Mechanics of Aols — Aolodynamics**

-This mechanics manifests in the micro-world, gravity, and motion (in what is commonly called "inertia").
-Its operating principle is exactly the same: contact-pressed and moved.
-Nothing else can exist in nature.
-It is incapable of interacting in any other way.
+This mechanics rules the microworld, organizes gravity, and provides what official science blindly calls "inertia."
+Its basic principle is absolutely unchanged: **contact-press — move.** There is nothing else in nature, nor can there be.
+Matter is incapable of interacting in any other way.

-For motion to occur, contact and pressure are required.
-The world of solid bodies, liquids, and gases is screaming this at us.
-Hear this scream.

-If the very same mechanical principle operates across all levels accessible to us, then it is this very principle that is fundamental to the entire Universe.
+For any motion, contact and pressure are required.
+The world of solids, liquids, and gases screams about this.
+Hear this scream!
+If the exact same mechanical principle works flawlessly at all macro-levels accessible to us, then it is the fundamental law for the entire Universe.

-Space is not empty — it represents a super-dense medium composed of discrete elements that continuously interact with one another and transmit mechanical pressure.
-They are the true quanta of this world.
+Space is not empty — it is a super-dense material medium consisting of discrete elements.
+They continuously collide and transmit purely mechanical pressure.
+They are the true, tangible quanta of this world.

-The aol medium serves as the single foundation for all known physical processes.
+The aol medium is the single foundation for all physical processes without exception:
-The aol space carries light as a purely mechanical wave of collisions, enables electrical and magnetic processes through the dynamics of the medium, presses bodies toward one another (gravity) via an external pressure gradient, and sustains inertial motion where the classical viewpoint fails to see any active forces.
+**•	Light:** carried by the aol space as a purely mechanical wave of collisions.
+**•	Electricity and Magnetism:** provided by the vortex dynamics of the medium itself.
+**•	Gravity:** presses bodies together due to an external pressure gradient.
+**•	Inertia:** maintains the motion of a body where the classical view sees no acting forces at all.

-Thus, the fourth mechanics is not an isolated branch of physics, but the very primal foundation of all the others (given that the motion of "inertia" plays a colossal role in any motion within both the macro- and micro-world).

-In reality, there is no multitude of fundamentally distinct "types of interaction" (strong, weak, electromagnetic, gravitational).
-There is only one single, universal mechanism that manifests itself identically across all states of matter: in solid bodies, liquids, gases, and within the most fundamental medium itself.
+Thus, the fourth mechanics is not an isolated branch of physics, but the primary foundation of all the others.
+In any motion of the macro- and microworld, a colossal role is played by the mechanism of the hidden pressure of the medium.
+In reality, the set of fundamentally different "fundamental interactions" invented by science (strong, weak, electromagnetic, and gravitational) does not exist.
+There is one single universal mechanism that manifests itself identically on any floor of the universe: in solids, liquids, gases, and in the most basic medium of the Universe.

-The entire Universe obeys the rigid rule of the fundamental law of physics: press — it moves.
+The entire world obeys the strict rule of the Prime Law of Physics: **press — moves.**

-This approach eliminates the chaos currently entrenched in science.
-The pileup of scattered, abstract rules is replaced by a through-and-through, monolithic logic.
+Aolodynamics permanently eliminates the chaos entrenched in science.
+The heap of disconnected abstract formulas is replaced by a continuous, monolithic logic.

+In fact, **aolodynamics is the basic and only genuine type of mechanics**, while the other three types are merely its macrostructural manifestations.
+This will become obvious in the subsequent chapters when you familiarize yourself with the aol space—the sole Prime Mover of all processes.

-**Nature is unified.** It did not invent special laws just for what humans are incapable of seeing.
-Human vision is far too weak a tool, and nature is under no obligation to adapt to its limitations.
+**Nature is one.** It did not invent special, sophisticated laws for what man cannot see with his eyes.
+Human vision is too weak a tool, and nature is not obliged to adapt to its limitations.
 The invisibility of a medium does not prove its absence.
-Poor eyesight is a human problem, not nature's.
+Poor vision is a human problem, not nature's.

-Nature is logical and pragmatic.
-It does not pervert itself with wild fantasies.
-It has no need for them when it has an excellently functioning principle right at hand—a simple principle of contact pressure that works always and everywhere, with all objects: solid, liquid, gaseous, immense, and microscopic.
+**Nature is pragmatic.** It has no reason to pervert itself with wild mathematical fantasies when it has a flawlessly functioning, universal tool at hand — the simple and clear principle of contact pressure.